We all benefit when everyone thrives

 In this critical moment, the way we build the places we live, work, and play should benefit everyone.
 As local leaders, community members, policymakers, and others determine how the next big wave of investments will be spent, the Strong, Prosperous, And Resilient Communities Challenge, or SPARCC, is supporting local efforts to make sure these are communities where everyone thrives.

-SPARCC is an initiative of Enterprise Community Partners, the Federal Reserve Bank of San Francisco, the Low Income Investment Fund, and the Natural Resources Defense Council, with funding support from the Ford Foundation, The JPB Foundation, The Kresge Foundation, the Robert Wood Johnson Foundation, and The California Endowment.
+SPARCC is an initiative of Enterprise Community Partners, the Low Income Investment Fund, and the Natural Resources Defense Council, with funding support from the Ford Foundation, The JPB Foundation, The Kresge Foundation, the Robert Wood Johnson Foundation, and The California Endowment.

 Download the SPARCC fact sheet here.